odil-T/Hand-Gesture-Recognition/README.md

 This repository stores the source code for the hand gesture recognition model.

 To use the model, download the following files: `requirements.txt`, `hand_gesture_reader.py`, `model_rf__date_time_2023_09_23__12_22_48__acc_1.0__hand__oneimage.pkl`.
-Next, enter the following command in the command prompt: `pip install -r requirements.txt`
+Next, enter the following command in the command prompt to install the necessary libraries `pip install -r requirements.txt`.

 When the `hand_gesture_reader.py` file is run, a webcam window opens which can predict four gestures.
 The gestures activate the following keys: